The Maasai Mara Program

 Requirements

-Love Volunteers welcomes females 18 years and over who wish to help us provide support to some of Kenya's most marginalized and vulnerable women.
+Love Volunteers invites women aged 18 and over who are passionate about supporting some of Kenya’s most marginalized and vulnerable women.

 All applicants must of course display a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!